Unlocking Writer’s Block with Online Games

 While it can often be a good idea to stimulate your brain into action further, this tactic can, on occasion, backfire badly, with the writer suffering from emotional burnout.

 If you feel the onset of burnout, then why not play a game that has nothing to do with writing and the complex structuring of sentences, and pour your pent up energy into a game like Fortnite or PUBG.

 Blast away to your heart’s content, rail against your enemies through your headset, and generally let all of that bottled frustration out.
 You may find that Zen-like calm shrouds you soon thereafter, within which you can begin to get words on paper.

 Gaming Story Lines That Can Provide Inspiration

 Until recently, the storylines of video games have been somewhat formulaic, but all that has since changed, with the likes of The Witcher games and The Last Of Us bringing literary prose standard plots to complement what were already amazing graphics and gameplay.

-This new generation of one player video game is a fertile ground for gaining valuable plotting and storyline inspiration, even if the characters in your book or short story do not have the benefit of multiple lives or saving points.
+This new generation of one-player video games is a fertile ground for gaining valuable plotting and storyline inspiration, even if the characters in your book or short story do not have the benefit of multiple lives or saving points.

 Games That Manage to Show and Not Tell

 Some superb games that have this technique mastered include the short but sweet Gone Home, and the equally enjoyable Life Is Strange.